Hundreds of Oregon protesters delay ICE buses detaining 2 men for hours: report

 ICE, DOJ ANNOUNCE INDICTMENTS OF POULTRY PLANT EXECUTIVES RELATED TO 2019 MISSISSIPPI IMMIGRATION RAID

-Bend Mayor Sally Russell said on Twitter she had been told that both detained men had warrants out for their arrest and it wasn’t a “sweep for undocumented immigrants.”
+Bend Mayor Sally Russell wrote on Twitter she had been told that both detained men had warrants out for their arrest and it wasn’t a “sweep for undocumented immigrants.”

 She added that she doesn’t support ICE.
 “I am very worried for everyone in our community, and especially our Latinx community,” Rusell wrote.
 “ICE is a Federal agency and frustratingly we have no power over the Executive Branch of our country.”